Sustainability & Social Impact Glossary

-Greenhouse Gases – Never break wind in glass houses.
-Gaseous matter that is emitted into the atmosphere, contributing to the greenhouse effect that is warming our planet and contributing to significant, potentially catastrophic climate change.
+Greenhouse Gases (GHG) – Never break wind in glass houses.
+GHG are gaseous matter emitted into the atmosphere, which contributes to the greenhouse effect that is warming our planet and leading to significant, potentially catastrophic climate change.

 Greenhushing – The quiet that follows a windstorm in the temperate rainforest that surrounds our Vancouver office.
-Yes…and…the disappointing trend among companies, fearful of greenwashing accusations, to stay quiet about the great work they’re doing on climate responses, social justice, and other societal challenges.
+Yes…and…the disappointing trend among companies, fearful of greenwashing accusations, to stay quiet about their work on climate responses, social justice, and other societal challenges.
+Whereas Greenblushing involves companies who are taking meaningful action, Greenhushing involves both those who aren’t and those who are.
 Please don’t greenhush!
 We need great stories to inspire the rapid responses the world needs.